Impacts of the Iran Conflict on Global PPE Supply Chains.

 Strait of Hormuz Status Restricted

-- Straight Status at a Glance: The Strait of Hormuz remains largely closed to commercial shipping, with vessel activity showing clear disruption through U turns, drifting, dark activity, and selective movement.
+- Strait Status at a Glance: The Strait of Hormuz remains effectively closed to commercial shipping, with competing Iranian and U.S. blockades.

 Critical Metrics to Watch